InternAndy/python-toolbox-for-rapid/README.md

   Using lambda, this tool modifies each of the Kfac values by multiplying by lambda and generates the calibrated Muskgingum K file (e.g. k.csv).
   The value for lambda is obtained by running the calibration routine in RAPID for your simulation.

+* #### Create Muskingum X file
+    This tool generates a uniform Muskingum X value for the entire stream network.
+There is an option to add a shapefile of reservoirs which change the X value to zero for all drainagelines which intersect a reservoir.

 ### Postprocessing tools